ctmm-initiative/ctmmweb/inst/app/help/1_app_options.md

 - Once turned on, click `Error Messages` button will show the error messages captured so far and the R session information.

 ### Disable Parallel Mode
 - Parallel mode can be tricky.
 Turning it off can help to verify if problems in app are related to parallel mode.
+You will also see model fitting progress messages in console, which is not visible in parallel mode because they are in cluster/forked process instead of current R process.